barracudanetworks/waf-automation/waf-api/python/LetsEncrypt/README.md

   does not exist, the script will generate a new private key and store it here.
 You can re-use the same private key for renewing existing certificates.
 * `--domains` tells the script which domains you wish to obtain certificates for.
-Pass in multiple domains as multiple parameters, i.e. `--domain example.com www.example.com example.co.uk www.example.co.uk`.
+Pass in multiple domains as multiple parameters, i.e. `--domains example.com www.example.com example.co.uk www.example.co.uk`.

 ## Important Note: Rate Limiting